-Ongoing and upcoming projects that require infrastructure and / or application changes are reviewed and discussed prior to changes being developed and implemented during weekly change review meetings.
+Ongoing and upcoming projects that require infrastructure and / or application changes are reviewed, discussed, prioritized and scheduled during weekly CRB meetings.
 A formal change request must be submitted via a ticketing system for infrastructure and application changes, which includes details such as, but not limited to, the change category, region affected, functional area, and classification.
-The ticketing system is further used to document, manage, and track change reviews, approvals, and testing, if applicable.
+The ticketing system is further used to document, manage, and track change reviews, approvals, and as needed, user acceptance testing.
 Application changes are required to undergo testing, which could include unit, functional, integration, and / or user acceptance in test environments logically segmented from the production environment.
-The organization further segments production environment from test environments.
-Upon approvals being received and the relevant testing being completed, if applicable, the respective change is implemented into production for which privileges are restricted to authorized personnel.
+Once the relevant testing has been completed and the necessary approvals are received, the change is scheduled for implementation.
+Access to promote changes into the production environment is restricted to user accounts accessible by authorized personnel.